Could you tell me what ENROPE is about in one sentence?

 Are ENROPE events affected by the Corona crisis?

-Yes, due to the Corona virus situation ENROPE decided to transform Intensive Study Week #2 into an online/blended learning event taking place from November 23 to 27, 2020.
-The new online-format will provide early career researchers with:
+Yes, due to the Corona virus situation ENROPE decided to transform Intensive Study Week #2 and #3 into online/blended learning events.
+The new online-formats will provide early career researchers with:

 - lots of room to present, discuss and improve their own projects;